plovinicius/kin-icon-picker/README.md

 - Download the package (.zip).

-- Upload the .zip file on the ACF Icomoon Picker settings page and choose if there is a need of loading the fonts and styles(.css) on the front-end, if you have already loaded, leave this field unchecked.
+- Upload the .zip file on the Kin Icon Picker settings page and choose if there is a need of loading the fonts and styles(.css) on the front-end, if you have already loaded, leave this field unchecked.